cutezhangq/karmada/docs/multi-cluster-service.md

 Ensure that at least two clusters have been added to Karmada, and the container networks between member clusters are connected.

-- If you use the `hack/local-up-karmada.sh` script to deploy Karmada, Karmada will have three member clusters, and the container networks of the `member1` and `member2` will be connected.
+- If you use `hack/local-up-karmada.sh` script to deploy Karmada, Karmada will have three member clusters, and the container networks of the `member1` and `member2` will be connected.
-- You can use `Submariner` or other related open source projects to connected networks between member clusters.
+- You can use `Submariner` or other related open source projects to connect networks between member clusters.

-### The ServiceExport and ServiceImport CRDs have been installed
+### ServiceExports and ServiceImport CRDs have been installed

 We need to install ServiceExport and ServiceImport in the member clusters.

-After ServiceExport and ServiceImport have been installed on the **karmada control-plane**, we can create `ClusterPropagationPolicy` to propagate those two CRDs to the member clusters.
+After ServiceExport and ServiceImport have been installed on the **Karmada control-plane**, we can create the `ClusterPropagationPolicy` to propagate those two CRDs to the member clusters.

 ```yaml
 # propagate ServiceExport CRD